The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/scholar-guide.md

 Dissipation is an interesting ability.
 It sacrifices your pet fills your Aetherflow gauge with three stacks.
 It also grants a 20% increase to healing spells for 30s.
 During this 30s you can not resummon Eos or Selene.
 The healing increase buff from this cannot be clicked off.

 Dissipation more than anything is a DPS tool.
 It is used in the optimal opener and also aligns with every three minute raid buff window if used on cooldown.
 The three Energy Drains gained from Dissipation aren’t massive towards DPS, but it is DPS positive to use it.
 Each Energy Drain, even when weaved with Ruin II, is a 10 potency gain.
-(100 from Energy Drain-90 From a Ruin II weave).
+(100 from Energy Drain - 90 From a Ruin II weave).

 Dissipation can be held for specific situations, as long as you aren’t losing a usage of it.
 For example, if you need to do extended movement, holding dissipation and being able to weave Energy Drain on your forced Ruin II weaves is an acceptable plan.
 If the 20% healing increase can save a GCD heal, it is better to hold it for that instead of using it on cooldown.
 This again assumes you do not lose a usage.
 This will be an extremely rare occurrence, but there are mechanics that this could come into play for.